 In most parts of the world - crypto is taxed in a similar way, including your crypto rewards.
 It’ll either be subject to Capital Gains Tax or Income Tax.

 You’ll pay Capital Gains Tax on any profit (capital gain) when you sell, trade, spend or gift your crypto.
 Meanwhile, you’ll pay Income Tax on your crypto based on the fair market value when you receive it when you’re seen to be earning crypto.

 Each crypto reward has a slightly different kind of tax, so let’s break it down.

 Referral bonuses are pretty straightforward.
 They’re seen as a kind of additional income from a tax perspective.
 So you’ll pay Income Tax on any referral bonuses you get - whether you’re paid in fiat currency or crypto.

 If you get paid in crypto, you need to identify the fair market value of that crypto on the day you received it to calculate how much additional income you had.

-When you later sell, trade, spend or gift (in most countries) that crypto - you’ll need to pay Capital Gains Tax on any profit.
-This would be the difference in value from when you acquired the crypto and when you sold it.
+When you later sell, trade, spend, or gift (in most countries) that crypto - you’ll need to pay Capital Gains Tax on any profit.
+This would be the difference in value between when you acquired the crypto and when you sold it.

 You can think of APY rewards as similar to interest.
 You’ll generally get paid out APY rewards weekly, monthly or sometimes quarterly - depending on how long you’ve agreed to lock up your crypto.